m1ck2/hg-sip/sphinx/c_api.rst

     :return:
         the value of the symbol.  ``NULL`` is returned if there is no such symbol.

-.. c:type:: sipIntTypeClassMap

-    .. deprecated:: 4.8

-    This C structure is used with :c:func:`sipMapIntToClass()` to define a mapping between integer based RTTI and :ref:`generated type objects
-    <ref-type-objects>`.
-The structure elements are as follows.

-    .. c:member:: int typeInt

-        The integer RTTI.

-    .. c:member:: sipWrapperType **pyType.

-        A pointer to the corresponding generated type object.

 .. c:function:: int sipIsAPIEnabled(const char *name, int from, int to)